 To get better you should immerse yourself in at least one creative effort each and every day and this doesn’t necessarily mean that you should start making models or get your paintbrush out of the cupboard.

-For a starter, you could just try varying the routine in a typical day.
+For a starter, you could just try varying the routine on a typical day.
 Try something different for breakfast, take a different route to work, college or school.
-If you like cooking then add some new ingredients to your favourite recipe or simply try cooking something new that you haven’t tried before.
+If you like cooking then add some new ingredients to your favorite recipe or simply try cooking something new that you haven’t tried before.

 If you play sport – what can you do to vary your game?
 If you’re a tennis player for example and you’re typically weak at say a drop shot then force yourself to play a minimum number of drops shots in your next friendly match.